What TB Can Teach Us About COVID-19

 For more than two decades, Partners In Health has treated and prevented tuberculosis (TB) and its severe, drug-resistant variants in some of the poorest and most vulnerable communities in the world.
 Our community-based approach to care has resulted in some of the highest cure rates and lowest treatment default rates ever recorded.

-Today, on World Tuberculosis Day, the planet is grappling with another airborne respiratory sickness.
+Today, on World Tuberculosis Day, the planet is grappling with another infectious respiratory sickness.
 With case numbers rising daily in countries beset by the COVID-19 pandemic, a powerful question looms: What can we learn about COVID-19 care, treatment, and prevention from years of fighting TB—the world’s deadliest infectious disease?

 What is tuberculosis (TB)?